That-Dev-Girl-Sites/jhalabi.com/_posts/2019-03-25-wordpress-featured-image-and-gutenberg.md

 ## You still get to write (a little) PHP

 Good news everyone!
 You still need to write some PHP to register the meta field with WordPress.
 This uses the `register_meta` function.
-You can put this anywhere in a custom plugin or your theme, but I recommend adding this to the same plugin where your Javascript lives, to keep your code all in one place.
+You can put this anywhere in a custom plugin or your theme, but I recommend adding this to the same plugin where your JavaScript lives, to keep your code all in one place.

 ```php
 function set_featured_image_display() {